thriveweb/powerup/content/pages/home.md

     testimonialFrom: Sylvester Stallone
     testimonialImage: /images/uploads/Sylvester-Stallone-workout.jpg
     testimonialThumbnail: /images/uploads/Sylvester-Stallone.jpg
-  - testimonial: 'Feeling the BURN, this piece of equipment by Synergy Fitness does it all.'
-    testimonialFrom: Sylvester Stallone
-    testimonialImage: /images/uploads/Sylvester-Stallone-workout.jpg
-    testimonialThumbnail: /images/uploads/Sylvester-Stallone.jpg
   - testimonial: >-
       What have you added NEW this summer that you have added to your workout routine?